Every songwriter wants the fastest songwriting solutions…

 The Pen is Mightier Than the Keyboard, is the original research published in 2014.

-These three articles are all based on the same study:
+These three articles are all based on that same study:

 2. Handwriting Uses More Areas of the Brain